mjeanroy/mjeanroy.github.io/_includes/resume.md

 - **Other**:
   - Interested in algorithm and data structures,
   - Security (especially web application security)
-  - Performance (yes, reading an explain is one of my hobby...).
+  - Performance (yes, reading an explain plan is one of my hobby...).

 #### ➡️ Open Source